MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### Configure Apache Spark

-Apache Spark 3.0.0 and newer depend on Jackson 2.10, which is compatible with Azure SDKs.
-However, depending on the resolution order, later version of Jackson can be used, which may be incompatible with Apache Spark and cause errors.
-In this case, you may pin a specific version of Jackson compatible with Spark.
-See [Support for multiple Jackson versions](#support-for-multiple-jackson-versions) section below for more information.
+Apache Spark 3.0.0 (and later) depends on Jackson 2.10, which is compatible with Azure SDKs.
+But depending on the resolution order, later version of Jackson can be used and it could be incompatible with Apache Spark causing errors.
+To mitigate it, you may pin a specific version of Jackson compatible with Spark.
+For more information about this topic, see [Support for multiple Jackson versions](#support-for-multiple-jackson-versions) section.

 If you use earlier version of Spark or some components you use require an earlier (not supported by Azure SDK) version of Jackson, please continue reading this document for possible mitigation steps.